Tutorials

 </node_models>

-The behavior tree specified in bt_tree.xml looks as depicted in the image below.
-The SequenceWithMemory node ticks each child in order until all of them have returned Success.
+The behavior tree specified in bt_tree.xml is depicted in the image below.
+The SequenceWithMemory node ticks each child in order, until all of them have returned Success.
 Those who already returned Success are not ticked in the next cycle again.
 The location is encoded as 0 = in the pantry and 1 = at the table.
 The snack object has id 0.

 An image of the behavior tree of the fetch and carry example.